ConspicuousDuck/my-first-repository/README.md

 # my-second-repository
 # This has been edited through GitHub editor
 # This has been edited through GitHub editor twice
+# This has been edited through the CLI
 >>>>>>> refs/remotes/origin/main